HMS-Core/hms-drive-serverdemo/README.md

 Before calling FilesResume, call FilesCreateResume or FilesUpdateResume to obtain uploadId and serverId.
 Before calling FilesCopy, FilesDelete, FilesGet, FilesUpdate, FilesUpdate*, FilesSubscribe, or FilesGet*, you need to call FilesCreate* to create a file and get fileId.

+## Question or issues
+If you have questions about how to use HMS samples, try the following options:
+- [Stack Overflow](https://stackoverflow.com/questions/tagged/huawei-mobile-services) is the best place for any programming questions.
+Be sure to tag your question with
+**huawei-mobile-services**.
+- [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101187876626530001) HMS Core Module is great for general questions, or seeking recommendations and opinions.

+If you run into a bug in our samples, please submit an [issue](https://github.com/HMS-Core/hms-drive-serverdemo/issues) to the Repository.
+Even better you can submit a [Pull Request](https://github.com/HMS-Core/hms-drive-serverdemo/pulls) with a fix.

 ##  License
 Drivekit server Java sample is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).